Costs agencies can recover

 Sending invoices to the Fast-track team

-To recover costs, invoice the Fast-track team in a timely and regular manner (at least once a month).
+To recover costs, please invoice the Fast-track team in a timely and regular manner (at least once a month).

 Use the project number as the reference.
 There will not be a separate purchase order number for each application or activity.